All Blog Videos Webinars

 The dangers of using AI

-There are even websites with their own AI lawyers which you can ask questions related to your situation.
+In fact, there are even websites with their own AI lawyers where you can ask questions related to your situation, which it will then try to advise you on.

 2. Incorrect information and legal advice